 If authentication is deemed a failure, KCK, KEK, and TK, and the PTKSA shall be irretrievably destroyed and the AP shall return an 802.11 Authentication frame with a status code set to <ANA> (Authentication rejected due to FILS authentication failure).
 If PMKSA caching was not being employed for this failed authentication attempt, the nacsient PMKSA shall also be deleted.
 If PMKSA caching was being used, the cached PMKSA shall not be deleted in this case.

-11.11.2.4.2 Association response for FILS key confirmation
+11.11.2.4.2 (Re)Association response for FILS key confirmation

-The AP constructs an 802.11 Association response frame for FILS Authentication per section 8.3.3.6 (Association Response frame format).
-As with the Association request frame, hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.27.3 (AKM suites)).
+The AP constructs an 802.11 (Re)Association response frame for FILS Authentication per section 8.3.3.6 ((Re)Association Response frame format).
+As with the (Re)Association request frame, hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.27.3 (AKM suites)).

 The AP constructs a GTK Transfer TLV, indicating the current GTK for the BSS, and a Key RSC TLV (8.4.2.181.5 (Key RSC TLV)) indicating the current RSC for the GTK.
-The AP puts these TLVs into FILS Secure Container (8.4.2.181 (FILS Secure Container element)) of the Association Response frame.
+The AP puts these TLVs into FILS Secure Container (8.4.2.181 (FILS Secure Container element)) of the (Re)Association Response frame.

-For FILS shared key authentication, the Key Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the AP’s nonce, the STA’s nonce, the AP’s BSSID, and the STA’s MAC address, in that order :
+For FILS shared key authentication, the Key-Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the AP’s nonce, the STA’s nonce, the AP’s BSSID, and the STA’s MAC address, in that order :

 Key-Auth = HMAC-Hash(KCK, NAP | NSTA | AP-BSSID | STA-MAC).

 Where Hash is the hash function specific to the negotiated AKM.
-For FILS public key authentication, the Key Auth field of the Key Confirmation element is a digital signature using the AP's private key of the output from the negotiated hash function on a concatentation of the AP’s public Diffie-Hellman value, the STA’s public Diffie-Hellman value, the AP’s nonce, the STA’s nonce, AP’s BSSID, and the STA’s MAC address, in that order.
+For FILS public key authentication, the Key-Auth field of the Key Confirmation element is a digital signature using the AP's private key of the output from the negotiated hash function on a concatentation of the AP’s public Diffie-Hellman value, the STA’s public Diffie-Hellman value, the AP’s nonce, the STA’s nonce, AP’s BSSID, and the STA’s MAC address, in that order.
 The specific construction of the digital signature depends on the crypto-system of the public/private keypair:

 Key-Auth = SigAP[Hash(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC )].